582Multimedia/Multimania-Capython/README.md

 # Multimania-Capython

 a maniacal, multimedia hackathon with our friend Capy

-## v.2025 Details

-### week of February 17

-- introduce Multimania Capython
-- dates, expectations, general deliverables etc

-### week of February 24

-- make teams & give them time to work together

-### March 3-7 Capython

-- Monday a.m. introduction
-  - teams start planning
-  - brainstorming session (project ideation)

-- Monday pm
-  - presentations of plan

-- Tuesday am
-  - mentor presentation

-- Tuesday pm project plan & start working
-  - mood boards
-  - research
-  - Sketches and wireframe
-  - Layouts
-  - User Profiles
-  - Gantt chart

-- Wednesday UB seminar
-  - UB all hands on deck – team check in on progress
-  - working session
-  - mentors in p.m.
-  - working draft / prototype

-- Thursday
-  - present draft to other team for feedback
-  - finish project
-  - 5 à 7

-- Friday a.m.
-  - prepare presentation

-- Friday 11am
-  - presentations
-  - Closing Ceremony

 ![Capy's got our back](/capy-1012708.jpg)

 ## Multimania Project Details

-### Description:
+### Description

-- Create a multimedia project that includes at least a small cameo from our buddy Capy.
-- Create a portfolio piece that must showcase creativity, Capyskills including collaboration, technical proficiency in multiple design tools
+Create a portfolio piece that must showcase creativity, Capyskills including collaboration, technical proficiency in multiple design tools and at least a small cameo from our buddy Capy.

 ### Theme(??)